kristinezhengx/amazon-app-site/my-project/docs/tgcloud/queries.md

 }
 ```

+### Accumulators
+These next two queries uses accumulators, a special type of variables that gather information about the graph during its traversal and exploration.

 * Recommends product by reviewer username and the categories of products they have reviewed.
-This query uses accumulators, a special type of variables that gather information about the graph during its traversal and exploration.
 ```sql
 CREATE QUERY recommendProd(STRING username, int k) FOR GRAPH ProductGraph SYNTAX V2{ SetAccum<VERTEX> @@usedProd;